 A person can’t just carry a gun absolutely anywhere they want -- yes, even in Texas, and even if they have a License to Carry.

-Areas considered gun-free zones, like schools, courtrooms, and other legal public settings, polling places, and airports.
+Areas considered gun-free zones, like schools (with an LTC you can now carry in some school zones and most college campuses, see course for details), courtrooms, and other legal public settings, polling places, and airports.

 It’s a third-degree felony if you carry any type of gun into certain Texas locations.
 To summarize, restricted locations include: